infn-epics/easy-driver-epics/readme.md

 - **base 3.14.12.5** and
 - **asyn 4.18**

-To compile the driver, execute the **make** command from the top folder
+To compile the driver, execute the **make** command from the top folder.

-Once the driver is correctly compiled it is possible to execute the ioc with the **./st.cmd ** from the iocBoot/iocEasyDriverTest folder.
+To configure the IP of the connected Easy Driver, edit the **./st.cmd ** from the iocBoot/iocEasyDriverTest folder.
+Now it is possible to execute the **./st.cmd** script  to run the easy driver ioc.